 Much of the area's weather originates in the Pacific Ocean.
-Fronts storm inland from the southwest, heading straight for the Olympics.
-As the clouds rise over the mountains, pressure and temperature drop, so the air can no longer hold all its moisture.
+Storms roll inland from the southwest, heading straight for the Olympics.
+As the clouds rise over the mountains, pressure and temperature drops, so the air can no longer hold all its moisture.
 The moisture falls as rain and snow.
-By the time the clouds pass northeast of Mount Olympus and the Bailey Range, they have dropped most of their water.
-So here in the eastern Olympics, we are in a dry rainshadow.
+By the time clouds pass northeast of Mount Olympus and the Bailey Range, they have dropped most of their water resulting in considerably less rainfall, known as a rain shadow effect, on the eastern Olympics.

-Just as less sunlight reaches the shadow of a tall building, less moisture reaches a mountain's rainshadow.
-The Hoh Rain Forest can get 140 inches of rain a year, but Sequim, just north of Deer Park, gets only 18 inches!
+Just as less sunlight reaches the shadow of a tall building, less moisture reaches a mountain's rain shadow.
+The Hoh Rain Forest can get 140 inches of precipitation a year, but Sequim, just north of Deer Park, gets only around 16 inches!

-Deer Park InformationNOTE: The 18-mile Deer Park Road is narrow and steep with occasional turn-offs.
-The last 9 miles are gravel.
-It is not suitable for RVs or trailers.
-Please use caution.
-From late fall until melt out in late spring, the road is closed at the park boundary, about 9 miles from Highway 101.
+Deer Park InformationNOTE: The 18-mile Deer Park road is narrow and steep with occasional turnoffs.
+The last nine miles are gravel and are not suitable for RVs or trailers—please use caution.
+From late fall until late spring when snow melts, the road is closed at the park boundary, about nine miles from Highway 101.

-Facilities: Deer Park Ranger Station: Intermittently staffed during summer and fall.
-Information available.
+Facilities: Deer Park Ranger Station is staffed intermittently during summer and fall.

-Camping: 14 sites, fire pits with grates, picnic tables, accessible pit toilets, animal-proof food storage.
+Camping: There are 14 sites, including fire pits with grates, picnic tables, accessible pit toilets and animal-proof food storage.
 Potable water is not available.
-Firewood gathering prohibited.
-If it's windy, watch for branches falling from trees killed by a 1988 fire.
+Firewood gathering is prohibited.
+During high wind, watch for falling branches from trees burned by a 1988 fire.

-Regulations: Pets and bicycles are not permitted on the trails.
-Open fires outside of campground fire pits are not permitted above 3,500 feet.
+Regulations: Pets and bicycles are not permitted on trails.
+Open fires outside of campground fire pits are not permitted above 3,500'.
 Backpackers must obtain a wilderness camping permit.
 See www.nps.gov/olym for more information about permits and reservations.

-Day Hikes at Deer ParkRain Shadow Loop: This 0.5-mile self guided loop trail to the top of Blue Mountain has panoramic views of lowlands and mountains.
-Elevation gain about 170 feet.
+Day Hikes at Deer ParkRain Shadow Loop: This 0.5-mile loop trail to the top of Blue Mountain has panoramic views of lowlands and mountains; elevation gain is about 170'.

-Deer Ridge: Starts at Three Forks Trail and splits after 0.2 mile.
-Dropping 400 feet, the first 1.5 miles take you to the park boundary.
-The trail continues for another 3.1 miles to Slab Camp, in Olympic National Forest.
-Total elevation loss is 2,856 feet.
+Deer Ridge: This trail starts at Three Forks Trail and splits after 0.2 miles.
+Dropping 650', the first 1.5-miles take you to the park boundary.
+The trail continues for another 3.1 miles to Slab Camp, in Olympic National Forest; total elevation loss is 3,272'.

-Islands in the SkyFor nine kinds of plants and 20 animals, the Olympic Peninsula is a very special place.
-It is their only home––the only place in the world you can find them.
-Species limited to a specific area are called endemics and are often concentrated on islands, land that has remained in absolute isolation for a long time.
-Why are there so many endemics in Olympic's high places, like on Blue Mountain?
+Islands in the SkyFor over a dozen plants and animals, the Olympic Peninsula is a very special place.
+It is their only home—the only place in the world you can find them.
+Species limited to a specific area are called endemics and are often concentrated on islands—land that has remained in absolute isolation for a long time.
+Why are there so many endemics in Olympic's high places, like Blue Mountain?

 Species that survive on such islands are isolated from their counterparts elsewhere and over time may evolve into distinct species or subspecies.
 No place in the world outside of the Olympic Peninsula can you see the Olympic chipmunk, Flett's violet, the Olympic torrent salamander, or any of the region's other endemics.

 At Deer Park you can see evidence of the powerful forces that shaped these mountains and their residents.
-Glacier-rounded foothills below you; endemic Piper's bellflower blooming on the summit.
-Unfortunately, the once common endemic Olympic marmot is very rare here now, likely due to non-native coyote predation.
-As refugees once again, this time from human influences, the sanctuary of Olympic National Park may help these ice age relicts survive new threats like the spread of non-native species or human-driven climate change, at least until the next ice age...
+Glacier-rounded foothills below you; endemic Olympic bellflower blooming on the summit.
+The once common endemic Olympic marmot is rarely seen here now, likely due to non-native coyote predation.
+The sanctuary of Olympic National Park may help these ice-age relicts survive new threats like the spread of non-native species or human-driven climate change, at least until the next ice age.